ElsaDevOps/Dev-Ops-Progression/LinuxProg/OverTheWireBandit/Level18-19.md

 What I learned:

-How to use the -t option to force a connection to the tty
+How to use the -t option to force a connection to the terminal via tty.

 Using /bin/sh to launch the bash shell instead of the usual bandit18 shell which kept logging me out.